mooshak21/INST377GroupProject/README.md

 For the user manual please check [user.md](docs/user.md) file for details

 ### Developer Manual
+For the developer manual please check [developer.md](docs/developer.md) file for details

 ## Installation process
 To make this application work you will need an environment where you will code HTML, CSS and Javascript.